Klaim/stdcxx-privext/proposal/draft.md

     static in the language?
 * [[attribute]]: This is almost like inventing a new keyword, except you're cheating by instead using a generalized attribute.
-    Attributes should be used for back door keywords to implement new language features.
+    Attributes should not be used for back door keywords to implement new language features.
 * Invent a new keyword: This probably doesn't even need to be said.
     New keywords are something that should only be introduced if